ropensci/osmapiR/README.md

 v0.6](https://wiki.openstreetmap.org/wiki/API_v0.6) for fetching and saving raw geodata from/to the OpenStreetMap database.
-This package allows access to OSM maps data as well as map notes, GPS traces, changelogs, and users data.
-To access OSM map data for purposes other than editing or exploring the history of the objects see [Related packages](#related-packages).
+This package allows access to OSM maps data as well as map notes, GPS traces, changelogs, and users data. `osmapiR` enables editing or exploring the history of OSM objects, and is not intended to access OSM map data for other purposes.
+See [Related packages](#related-packages) for other packages to access OSM map data.

 <!-- escaped \[ \] fix resulting README.md by removing \ -->